 Americans purchase an estimated 50 billion water bottles per year, averaging 13 bottles per month for every person in the US.

-If just 1 in 10 Britain’s refilled just once per week, we will save around 340 million plastic bottles a year.
+If just 1 in 10 Britain’s refilled their bottles just once per week, we will save around 340 million plastic bottles a year.

 Over the course of a year, if you drink four bottles per day at an average cost of $2 per bottle, you will spend almost $3,000 per year just on water.
 With a reusable bottle, even if you needed to buy a new one within a year, you will only be spending $20 per year at most.
 This will leave you with an extra $2,980 in the bank.